 Atelier Barb Bio Composite Collection

-Barb's designers set up this atelier to move away from linear economy production methods and close the loop.
-It all started when they thought that kidney bean peels should not be considered as waste, how could such a beautiful, robust and unique design that nature gave us could be thrown away?
-Thus, it has been the priority of Atelier Barb to process this potential value in different ways and eventually to produce new products.
-The name "Barb" is the abbreviation of Barbunya (Kidney bean in Turkish), which gave the atelier its inspiration.
+It began when they saw the potential of kidney bean peels as a material which should not be considered waste.
+How could such a beautiful, robust and unique material that nature gave us could be thrown away?
+Atelier Barb is exploring how to process kidney bean waste in different ways and eventually to produce new products.
+The name 'Barb' is the abbreviation of Barbunya (Kidney bean in Turkish), which gave the atelier its inspiration.

 Since Atelier Barb was founded by industrial designers, it has a perspective that embraces the design thinking approach at every step of its development.
-Before the material is designed, the products to be made undergo a long and versatile design process.
-This inductive design approach includes not only the product that is currently in progress, but also other projects that Atelier Barb will design and implement in the future.
-The design and impact model is created with the aim of creating a direct social and environmental impact for products and services.
+Before the material is designed, the products being made undergo a long and versatile design process.
+This inductive design approach includes not only the product that is currently in progress but also other projects that Atelier Barb will design and implement in the future.
+The design and impact model is created with the aim of creating a direct social and environmental impact on products and services.
 After designing the product, field research is carried out on the most sustainable material to be used in the design and then on the wastes that contribute to the circular economy.
 Providing waste locally is the first priority of this research.